obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 End-to-end encryption means the data is encrypted from the moment it leaves your device, and can only be decrypted using your encryption key once it's back on one of your devices.

-We do not have the capability of reading your data, nor does any potential eavesdroppers, such as your internet service provider.
+We do not have the capability of reading your data, nor do any potential eavesdroppers, such as your internet service provider.

 In the rare case of a complete server breach, your data will remain encrypted, and nobody will have the ability to decrypt your files without knowing your password.